akshayams94/TensorFlow-Course/README.md

 # TensorFlow

-This is the repository that holds the Tensor Flow course.
+This is the repository that holds the Tensor Flow project.
 To view the course materials, go to the issues of this repo.